- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 Other Blood Tests

 You might have other blood tests as well.
-For example, if you are scheduled for papillary thyroid surgery, tests will be done to check your blood cell counts, to look for bleeding disorders, and to check the function of your liver and kidneys.
+For example, if you are scheduled for papillary thyroid cancer surgery, tests will be done to check your blood cell counts, to look for bleeding disorders, and to check the function of your liver and kidneys.

 Vocal cord exam (laryngoscopy)